anjensan/knitty/doc/core.md

 | `^:case`  | Bind a single-argument routing function that selects a yarn from a map/set of options.      |
 | `^:fork`  | Run the dependency computation on a fresh ForkJoin task.
 Can be combined with `:defer`.     |

-Per-yarn metadata can also include `:fork` (run the body in a fork/join task), `:spec` (auto-register a spec for the yarn keyword), or `:reorder-deps` (preserve dependency declaration order when false).
+Per-yarn metadata can also include `:fork` (run the body in a fork/join task), `:spec` (auto-register a spec for the yarn keyword).
+When yarn is marked with

 ## Asynchronous results